In this article:

 Please note: the Powersensor plug is rated for indoor use only.

-To recharge your sensor in-situ, simply plug the sensor into a charging cable from its installed location if it is safe to do so.
+To recharge your sensor in-situ, simply plug the sensor into the provided charging cable from its installed location if it is safe to do so.

 Any sensor with software older than version 4233 will mean the devices will not collect data whilst they are plugged into power.
 Devices with 4233 and newer will operate just fine, but make sure you check your firmware version before charging in-situ.